S-Par/BGS-Comp-Project/README.md

  ## BGS-Comp-Project
- This is a project that provides a gaming portal:
- -There will be game servers with admins
- -User friends will be there
+ This is a project that provides a gaming portal.
+There will be game servers with admins.
+User friends will be there
  ### Project Details
  Games provided:
  - Pac-man